 The aspirin-inducable conversion requires both the presence of aspirin and the COX2 enzyme (as aspirin modifies the actions of the enzyme in this regard) which appears to convert resolvins to R isomers rather than S isomers.
 COX1 is inactive in this regard, acetominophen and indomethacin are unable to exert the same effects, and treatment with aspirin alone does increase these two molecules due to DHA already being present in the body.

-Resolvins are molecules named after their ability to 'resolve' inflammation, and are produced by both EPA and DHA (of which they are divided into an E and D series) and are the molecules of interest when synergism between fish oil and aspirin is of concern
+Resolvins are molecules named after their ability to 'resolve' inflammation.
+They are produced by eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+These are the molecules responsible for the synergy between fish oil and aspirin.

 Resolvins of the E series include: